redhatryan/cluster-config/README.md

 # GitOps Cluster Configuration

 This repo contains the cluster configuration I use for my personal OpenShift clusters.
 It is modeled after the hard work of Gerald Nunn (https://github.com/gnunn-gitops).
-Like my other GitOps repos, it leverages ArgoCD heavily.
-This repo originally followed the folder structure defined in the [Standards](https://github.com/gnunn-gitops/standards) repository.
+It leverages ArgoCD heavily.
+This repo originally followed the folder structure defined in Gerald's [Standards](https://github.com/gnunn-gitops/standards) repository.

 # Structure